meddsai/Web3EMR/README.md

 ---

-Built with ❤️ for decentralized healthcare.
+_Empowering decentralized healthcare with trust and transparency._